Working with Physics

 The game crashes when my actor gets squished between two rotating objects.

 This is rare, but it's is a flaw in the current version of Box2D.
-It will go away in Stencyl 2.5 when we rewrite our engine and upgrade or replace the current version of Box2D with something even better.
 To work around it, try to detect this scenario ahead of time and move the actor out of the way.
+(In Stencyl 3, this problem appears to have gone away due to the rewrite.)

 - Through Box2D, Stencyl brings realistic physics to all games.